-As part of our DETOX commitment, we encourage all manufacturing facilities to demonstrate best practices in wastewater management such as Zero Liquid Discharge.
+As part of our DETOX commitment, G-Star encourages all manufacturing facilities to demonstrate best practices in wastewater management such as Zero Liquid Discharge.
 ZLD is a water treatment process in which all wastewater is purified and recycled; therefore, leaving zero discharge at the end of the treatment cycle.
-ZLD is an advanced wastewater treatment method that includes ultrafiltration, reverse osmosis, evaporation/crystallization, and fractional electrode ionization to facilitate recovery and reuse of all wastewater.
-For more information: Zero Liquid Discharge, Aquatec.
+ZLD is an advanced wastewater treatment method that includes ultrafiltration, reverse osmosis, evaporation/crystallization, and fractional electrode ionization to facilitate recovery and reuse of all wastewaters.